lechimp-p/dicto.php/BACKLOG.md

 # Definition
 * Expose `everything` in definition language.
 * Make syntax errors in rules being outputted more nicely.
+* Have ExitOrDie instead of Exit and Die.

 # DB
 * Maybe make rules (and maybe vars) able to initialize their own tables.